An EZ-structure for the mapping class group: A small boundary for

+To summarize, we showed that $\overline{\cal T}(S)$ is sequentially compact Hausdorff Lindel\"of space and hence it is compact.

 We are left with showing that ${\rm Mod}(S)$ acts on $\overline{\cal T}(S)$ as a group of transformations.
-However, as ${\rm Mod}(S)$ acts on ${\cal T}_\epsilon(S)$ and on ${\cal X}(S)$ as a group of transformations, and as the definition of convergence which determines the topology ${\cal O}_0$ is natural with respect to the action of ${\rm Mod}(S)$ on subsurfaces and subsurface projections, this is indeed the case.
+However, as ${\rm Mod}(S)$ acts on ${\cal T}_\epsilon(S)$ and on ${\cal X}(S)$ as a group of transformations, and it maps subsurfaces of $S$ to subsurfaces of the same topological type, moreover the definition of convergence which determines the topology ${\cal O}_0$ is natural with respect to the action of ${\rm Mod}(S)$ on subsurfaces and subsurface projections, this is indeed the case.
 The proposition is proven. \end{proof}